lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

    WHERE dia.ssObjectId = 8416929992792689125
    AND dia.band = 'r'

 4.2.
-Use the plot settings icon to open the plot parameters pop-up window, and modify the trace to plot ``mag`` versus ``midPointMjdTai``.
+Use the plot settings icon (single gear) to open the plot parameters pop-up window, and modify the trace to plot ``mag`` versus ``midPointMjdTai``.
-Click "Apply" but not "Close", and instead choose to "Add New Chart" and plot the ``mag`` as a function of ``phaseAngle``.
+Click "Apply" and "Close".
+Click the plus sign in the circle to "Add New Chart" and plot the ``mag`` as a function of ``phaseAngle``.

 .. figure:: /_static/portal_tut02_step04a.png